MicrosoftDocs/azure-media-services/media-services/latest/live-event-latency-reference.md

 Media Services can currently only support the following encryption formats for live events with LowLatencyV2 stream option:

 [!INCLUDE [low-latency-supported-encryption-types](includes/low-latency-supported-encryption-types.md)]

+## Player settings

+For all streams, you will need proper settings on your LL-HLS or DASH capable players to see the best latency numbers.

+We have tested the LowLatencyV2 options with the following media players:

+- Video.js - Choose CMAF LL-HLS playback for best results.
+Please use the LL-HLS support and buffer level ABR options.
+- HLS.js - Choose CMAF LL-HLS playback for best results.
+- Shaka player - Use version 4.1.1 and above.
+- Azure Media Player - Only on native Safari.
+It falls back to the native LL-HLS player.
+On other platforms, it will choose to play DASH with approximately 1 second added latency compared to LL-HLS.
+Choose "Low Latency Heuristic Profile".

 ## How-tos, tutorials and samples